jedlimlx/Cellular-Automaton-Viewer/README.md

 In the file menu, you can save, open, and create a new pattern.<br>
 In the edit menu, you can copy, cut, delete and paste a pattern.<br>
 In the control menu, you can adjust random soup and simulation settings and step forward 1 generation and start the simulation.<br>
-In the zoom menu, you can zoom in and out and set the zoom.<br>
+In the view menu, you can zoom in, out, set the zoom and toggle grid lines.<br>

 Note
 ----